Austin Butler will star as the knife-wielding villain of Dune: Part Two

-Now, Denis V himself has said that a third Dune movie is likely to be green-lit.
-In a recent interview with Screen Daily, the filmmaker expressed confidence in a sequel based on Frank Herbert’s Dune Messiah.
+Since, Denis V himself has said that a third Dune movie is likely to be green-lit.
+In an interview with Screen Daily, the filmmaker expressed confidence in another sequel based on Frank Herbert’s Dune Messiah.
 “I think Dune Messiah would be a beautiful film,” he told writer Dan Jolin.
 “And it would complete Paul Atreides’ journey.
 But I’m going one movie at a time.
 It’s so difficult, and I’m a bit lazy!
 But I think three movies is a possibility.”

 We think so too, Denis.
-As such, here is everything we know so far about both Dune: Part Two and the (admittedly more hypothetical) Dune: Part Three.
+As such, here is everything we know so far about both Dune: Part Two, the (admittedly more hypothetical) Dune: Part Three and Dune: The Sisterhood TV series.

 What would Dune: Part Two cover?